superfly/docs/getting-started/app-services.html.md

 nav: firecracker
 ---

-There are two basic ways to talk to a process running in your Fly.io VM:
+There are two basic ways to talk to a process running in your Fly Machine:

 1. Via Fly Proxy, the Fly.io component that handles load balancing&mdash;this is what you'll need for any public web service
 2. Over the WireGuard [IPv6 private network ("6PN")](/docs/reference/private-networking/) that the app belongs to&mdash;this can be useful for, e.g., providing private supporting services to your Fly Apps